manindertaggar/Android-Notification-SDK/README.md

 }
 ```

+Please make sure to request the notification permissions `POST_NOTIFICATIONS` as per your needs.

 ### 2. Backend Implementation

 Please follow Firebase's guidelines for delivering the notifications, e.g., using Admin SDK or making an API call.
 https://firebase.google.com/docs/cloud-messaging/server

 Please make sure for the payload, you do not send the notification object, please send all the required fields in the data object.

 As per the official documentation, all of the subfields sent in the data must be stringified as the data object is only available as `Map<String, String>`

 ```json